janosh/matbench-discovery/data/wbm/readme.md

 | before | 61,848 | 52,800 | 79,205 | 40,328 | 23,308 | 257,487 |
 | after  | 61,466 | 52,755 | 79,160 | 40,314 | 23,268 | 256,963 |

-## 🔗 &thinsp; Links to raw WBM Data Files
+## 🔗 &thinsp; Links to WBM Files

-Links to WBM data files have proliferated.
+Links to raw WBM data files have proliferated.
 This is an attempt to keep track of them.

 Initial structures (after element substitution but before DFT relaxation) were sent as Google Drive links via email by Hai-Chen Wang on 2021-09-01.